nickolastheodoulou/code-assist/README.md

 Tip: Witness code-assist's capabilities through these short, focused animations, demonstrating its ease of use and powerful features.
 Requirements

-## Before installing code-assist, ensure you have the following:
+## Before installing code-assist, ensure you have the following

-Visual Studio Code (version 1.XX or higher)
+- Visual Studio Code (version 1.XX or higher)

-## This extension contributes to the following settings:
+## This extension contributes to the following settings

-Currently No Settings
+- Currently No Settings options

-## To install code-assist, follow these steps:
+## To install code-assist, follow these steps

 1. Open Visual Studio Code.
 2. Navigate to the Extensions view by clicking on the square icon on the sidebar.